If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 In my humble opinion, getting the niche part of this business strategy right is one of the most critical investments of your time that you can make.

-So, what exactly do I mean by niche?
 By niche I am referring to a subsection of a marketplace that you can serve in a way that is unique to your competitors.

 Let me give you an example….